twobitlabs/LeakInspector/README.md

 ## How to use it

-At the moment we don't have Cocoapods or Carthage support so you'll need to git submodule it or just download a zip and drop the files directly into your project:
+At the moment we don't have Cocoapods or Carthage support so you'll need to git submodule it or just download a zip and drop the 2 swift files directly into your project:

 * [Download the latest zip file](https://github.com/twobitlabs/LeakInspector/archive/master.zip)